material-motion/material-motion/concepts/runtimes.md

 The purpose of a Runtime is to enable the **coordination** of interactive motion in an application.
 A Runtime applies the Plan/Fulfillment and Coordinator/Plan patterns.

 Throughout this chapter we will apply a metaphor oriented around theater terminology.
 The metaphor consists primarily of **Intentions** and **Actors**.
-Actors fulfill Intention.
+Actors fulfill Intention (the plan).

 - An Intention is a **plan**.
 - An Actor is expected to **fulfill** Intentions.